SwarmLabsStudio/AI-ImageGallery/README.md

-This project contains a nextjs front end to be used with a local n8n instance running this workflow i created to all the user to create AI images for free.
+This project contains a nextjs front end to be used with a local n8n instance running this workflow i created to allow the user to create AI images for free.

 The workflow is linked in the setup instructions listed below.